Privacy Policy

 Policy

 Note: Ontario’s Personal Health Information Protection Act (2004) was deemed substantially similar to Part 1 of the Personal Information Protection and Electronic Documents Act in 2005.
-Thus, it is the provincial law that will apply instead of PIPEDA, although PIPEDA continues to apply to federal works, undertakings or businesses, and to interprovincial or international
+Thus, it is the provincial law that will apply instead of PIPEDA, although PIPEDA continues to apply to federal works, undertakings or businesses, and to interprovincial or international transfers of personal information.
+The same ten privacy principles apply in both Acts.

 Procedures

-• At the time of admission, the student and parent/guardian sign a Confidentiality Agreement.
+Confidentiality Agreement: Upon admission, both the student and parent/caregiver sign a Confidentiality Agreement.

-• With the signing of this document the client agrees to the following:
+· With the signing of this document the client agrees to the following:

-• There are 3 instances, however, when what is shared with staff will not remain confidential; if a staff member has reason to believe that the client is going to harm him/herself, harm someone else, or someone is harming him/her.
+o Acknowledge that what is said in treatment will remain confidential among the Pine River Institute team with 3 exceptions: if a staff member has reason to believe that the client is going to harm themselves, harm someone else, or someone is harming them in which case PRI staff have a legal and professional obligation to disclose this information.

-• At the time of admission clients sign Consent to the Release of Information, allowing an individual or organization to release personal information to PRI.
-This written consent will be signed by the student (if 16 years of age or older), or the parent/guardian (if student is under 16 years of age), or a substitute decision maker (“SDM”), as per Ontario’s Personal Health Information Protection Act (2004).
+· At the time of admission clients sign Consent to the Release of Information, allowing an individual or organization to release personal information to PRI.
+This written consent will be signed by the student (if 16 years of age or older), or the parent/guardian (if

-• This consent and authorization allows PRI to speak with individuals who provide health care, or professional services, or educational services to the client, or have done so in the past;
+o This consent and authorization allows PRI to speak with individuals who provide health care, or professional services, or

-• This consent to release of information remains valid for the duration of their admission in the residential phase of the program.
-If the client enters the Aftercare program the client will sign a new agreement that will be valid during their participation in Aftercare.
+the live-in phase of the program.
+If the client enters the Aftercare program, they will sign a new consent that will be valid for the duration of their participation in Aftercare.

-• PRI will not release personal information concerning a client, to an individual or organization, without written consent from the student (if 16 years of age or older), or the parent/guardian (if student is under 16 years of age), or substitute decision maker (“SDM”), as per Ontario’s Personal Health Information Protection Act (2004).
-The Release Form for Confidential Information is used for this purpose.
+· PRI will not release personal information concerning a client, to an individual or organization, without written consent from the student (if 16 years of age or older), or the parent/guardian (if student is under 16 years of age), or substitute decision maker (“SDM”), as per

-• Personal information could include, but is not limited to, health information, results of assessments and psychological tests, educational information, including academic records, transcripts.
+· Personal information could include, but is not limited to, health information, results of assessments and psychological tests, educational information, including academic records, transcripts.

 Privacy Principles